 This selection…[less than one percent of the Museum’s photographic holdings at the time] …is thus a small sample of a tiny part of photography’s achievement.
 In considering what the character of this sample should be, I had first to answer this question: Should it concentrate on the medium’s heroic figures, representing each by a selection of works that would suggest in rough outline the scope of his unique contribution, or should the selection be broadly inclusive, and attempt to describe photography from a somewhat more liberal and explanatory perspective?
 I have elected to attempt the latter.

-He then goes on to fault his choices, highlighting the book’s limitations, noting the no matter how great a photographer’s achievement only a single work of theirs would appear in the book.
+He then goes on to fault his choices, highlighting the book’s limitations, noting that no matter how great a photographer’s achievement only a single work of theirs would appear in the book.
 He also expressed his regret about the “brutally abridged” selection of work from the 1800s, about the absence of color work which, he says, is “a complex and largely distinct issue that requires and deserves separate consideration.”
 He laments the exclusion of scientific photography as well as the limiting nature of the book itself–one hundred photographs taken from a hundred and twenty or so years of history requires “the most painful omissions.”
 Finally, displaying an uncommon lack of pretension, he mentions the book’s (and MOMA’s) weakness in international photography, the lack of resources to study it, and thus, in his own words, his ignorance of that work.

 In exactly this same way, Photographers Looking at Photographs is not a history of photography, though it starts on its first pages with images from Eadweard Muybridge and Lewis Hine and proceeds chronologically until Julie Cockburn and Awoiska van der Molen–the images from both photographers made within the past eight years–at the end.
 Just like Szarkowski’s book this book is a survey of a specific collection, in this case the Pilara collection, the photography holdings that make up the heart of the exhibition program at Pier 24.